napari/napari.github.io/index.md

 These tutorials target people who want to use napari as a user.
 If you are also interested in contributing to napari then please check out [contributing guidelines](https://github.com/napari/napari/blob/master/docs/developers/CONTRIBUTING.md).

-If you've already got napari installed then begin with our [getting started](./fundamentals/getting_started) tutorial.
+If you've already got napari installed, then begin with our [getting started](./fundamentals/getting_started) tutorial.
 For help installing napari checkout our [installing napari](./fundamentals/installation) tutorial.

 ## help